ramyabala221190/nodejs-express-pm2-withoutDocker/README.md

 sudo apt-get install nodejs
 sudo apt-get install npm

+After this, install pm2 globally on the remote server

+npm install -g pm2

 8.Ensure you have given chmod 777 access to the below directories before deployment because you are deployling inside /var and other 2 folder also need to modified internally.